petres/eurostat/README.md

-## eurostat bulk exporter
+## eco data exporter
 ### About
-This program provides a graphical user interface (GUI) which allows [bulk datasets](http://epp.eurostat.ec.europa.eu/portal/page/portal/statistics/bulk_download) downloads from [eurostat](http://epp.eurostat.ec.europa.eu/).
+This program provides a graphical user interface (GUI) which allows [bulk datasets](http://epp.eurostat.ec.europa.eu/portal/page/portal/statistics/bulk_download) downloads from [eurostat](http://epp.eurostat.ec.europa.eu/) and SDMX JSON data downloads from [OECD](http://stats.oecd.org/).
 The downloaded datasets can be filtered, sorted and exported as Excel and Stata files.
 Other export file types will follow (CSV, R datasets, ...).
 In addition presets can be created, stored and executed which helps to automize recurring eurostat data exports.
 It also allows the automatic creation of charts in Excel files.

 #### Screenshot